Nurture the Next

 DEMANDS & WORK ENVIRONMENT

-The physical demands and work environment described is representative of those that must be met by an employee to successfully perform the essential functions of this job.
+The physical demands and work environment described are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
-Accommodation requests can be made with the CHRO.
+Accommodation requests can be made to the CHRO.

 Occasional out-of-area and overnight travel may be expected.

 - Blue Cross Blue Shield or Cigna medical and dental benefits paid 100% for the employee

 - Employee Assistance Program